 OSBI Victim Support Program

 To assist victims and survivors of violent crimes, the OSBI has a Victims Support Program.
 The OSBI understands the importance of supporting and building relationships with victims and survivors of violent crime, and the OSBI Victims Support Program is available to meet these needs.
-The Victim Support Program is lead by the OSBI Victim Services Coordinators, Christy Penney & Steve Brookman.
-The OSBI coordinators can direct victims and family of victims in need to the available resources available across the state of Oklahoma.
+The Victim Support Program is lead by the OSBI Victim Services Coordinators, Christy Pata & Kyndal Kleman.
+The OSBI coordinators can direct victims and families of victims in need to the available resources available across the state of Oklahoma.

 The responsibilities of the Victim Services Coordinators include:

 - Interacting with victims, and/or family members of victims, in criminal cases handled by the OSBI

 - Assisting OSBI Agents by communicating with victims and/or their families

 - Educating victims about the investigative & criminal justice processes

 - Informing victims about their rights and the Crime Victim Compensation Program

 - Accompanying victims and/or family members of victims to various court hearings